 "Besides the years of stupidity I've had to suffer because of you people, you let somebody blow up a bridge right in front of you and didn't do anything."
 (Kewell)

 Parody Stu: Lelouch.
-He's a prince who's also related toDeath the Kid and Alucard with incredible power and influence over others, gets away with stuff that can only be described as batshit insane... and yet he spends most of his time just being a Jerkass, scoring drugs, blowing stuff up, and contributing nothing but menace to society.
+He's a prince who's also related toDeath the Kid and Alucard with incredible power and influence over others, gets away with stuff that can only be described as batshit insane...and spends most of his time just being a Jerkass, scoring drugs, blowing stuff up, and contributing nothing but menace to society.